SiaFoundation/siad/doc/api/index.html.md

 ```

 **uptime** | int
-The amount of time in nanoseconds that siad has been running.
+The amount of time in seconds that siad has been running.

 **uploadstats** | object
 Uploadstats is an object with statistics about the data uploaded to Skynet.